bantat/Jadrian-Runner/README.md

 * Tore Banta

-Running the Game:
+Running/Building the Game:
+- Import the project in intelliJ from existing files, using default settings and JDK 1.8

-- Compile the .java files in the /src directory
+- Mark the directory 'Resources' as Resources Root
-- Run Main from the command line, execute "java Main"

-If you run into difficulties running the game, change the lines 136 and 157 in View.java, which say "View.class.getResource("Menu.fxml")" to read the .fxml file from an absolute path:
-View.class.getResource("/resources/Menu.fxml")
+- Ensure directory 'Tests' is marked as Test Sources Root
+- If problem with junit import for test files, click lightbulb next to @Test and choose Import JUnit to Classpath
+- Run Main.java in intelliJ

+Hope you enjoy the game!